WELSH SUMMER OPEN 2023:

 Weightlifting Wales is governed by a board of directors, a mixture of director and membership-appointed individuals, who work together to drive the organisation forwards.

-The board members also work with sub-groups, lending their expertise to discussions surrounding governance, finance, performance, development, equality and safeguarding.
+The board members also work as part of the different sub-committees and sub-groups, lending their expertise to discussions surrounding governance, finance, performance, development, equality, and safeguarding.

 Ceri Wynn